-To evaluate the effectiveness of Mallow distance on the EEG-based identification, we test our system performance using various performance metrics.
+To examine the effectiveness of utilizing Mallow distance in EEG, we utilize multiple performance metrics for scoring.
 The metrics include the average accuracy (ACC), balanced accuracy (BAC), f-score (f-1), receiver operating characteristics (ROC), and the half total error rate (HTER).
-Utilizing these metrics, we compare Mallows distance's performance against performance when utilizing DWT and Euclidean distance, the results are discussed in Sec.
-IV-C.
+Utilizing these metrics, we compare Mallows distance's performance against performance when using DWT and Euclidean distance, and we discuss the results in Sec.
+4.4.

-A. Evaluation Description
+4.2 Evaluation Description